apache/mynewt-mcumgr/protocol.md

 mandatory in NMP, but the SMP implementation does add support for **Little Endian** as an option at the struct level, as shown below.

-### Frame format
+### Frame Header

-Frames in SMP have the following format:
+Frames in SMP have the following header format:

 ```
 struct mgmt_hdr {